-Work up an appetite by making a splash in the surf, cobbling together sandcastles or wandering the esplanade in search of Combesgate beach.
+Work up an appetite by making a splash in the surf, cobbling together sandcastles or wandering the esplanade lined with many of Woolacombes best holiday cottages.
 Lining the bustling streets of this seaside village are delicious eateries where you can savour fresh local food, traditional treats and hearty meals to whet beached out appetites.
 A handful of vibrant surf-inspired bars and pubs welcome you inside for a warming mug of hot chocolate or sip a tipple outside and lap up the fresh sea air and last rays of sun.

 Immerse yourself in a fabulous fine dining experience at critically acclaimed restaurant, Noel Corston, in the heart of Woolacombe.
 Join Noel and his wife Nora for a taste sensation shaped by the season and cooked to perfection right in front of your eyes.
 Sitting superbly in a UNESCO Biosphere Reserve, Noel harnesses the surrounding environment and brings his dishes to life by sourcing ingredients fresh from local farms, grounds and water at every given opportunity.
 Prepared with exquisite attention to detail, savour delicious mouthfuls and treat yourself to the impeccably matched wine flight served by Nora; this comes at an extra cost but is well worth it for the beautiful pairings.
 The fixed tasting menu is served at the counter which seats eight for an intimate experience.
 The rustic wooden counter boldly complements the sleek contemporary kitchen with its trendy exposed lightbulbs, creating a welcoming ambience bursting with character and charisma.

 South Street, Woolacombe, Devon, EX34 7BB Tel: 01271 87118 www.noelcorston.com